 Life members shall have all the privileges of regular members, but shall not be required to pay dues.
 To request life membership, please send a short letter in care of the executive director, addressing it to the current president and board of directors.
 The letter should reference your years of membership, participation in annual meetings, committee and board service, and retirement date.
 Your request will be acted upon at the next board meeting.

-9. I can't remember if I'm a member - how can I find out?
+6. I can't remember if I'm a member - how can I find out?

-10. I'm already a member and I'm moving: How can I change my address with MSS?
+7. I'm moving: How can I change my address with MSS?

-11. I know I'm a member, but I haven't been receiving my publications.
+8. I haven't been receiving my publications.
 What should I do?

 9. Oops!
 I paid membership dues, even though I'm already paid up.
 Can I get a refund?

 Did you know?....
 MSS members number about 1300.
 They reside in 44 states and several countries outside the U.S.